7 Satisfying MSN Careers Nurse Leaders Should Consider

 Graduate-level nursing degrees can open the door to quite a few career paths, depending on their focus areas.
 Some focus more on preparing nurses for advanced direct care roles with broadened scopes of practice, while others supplement nurses’ patient care abilities with specialized administrative and training skills.

-The Rasmussen College Master of Science in Nursing program offers three MSN specialization paths: Nursing Leadership and Administration, Nursing Education, and Healthcare Technology, Simulation and Informatics.
+The Rasmussen University Master of Science in Nursing program offers three MSN specialization paths: Nursing Leadership and Administration, Nursing Education, and Healthcare Technology, Simulation and Informatics.

 Nursing Leadership and Administration students focus more on the business side of nursing and healthcare, developing the leadership, management and administration skills they’ll need to transform healthcare in their workplace.